Res2Net/Res2Net-maskrcnn/README.md

 # Res2Net for Instance segmentation and Object detection using MaskRCNN
+**Since the MaskRCNN-benchmark of facebook is deprecated, we suggest to use our mmdetection based res2net for object detection and instance segmentation to get the SOTA performance on both two tasks.** https://github.com/Res2Net/mmdetection
+## Update
+- 2020.3.10 The mmdetection based implementation of object detection and instance segmentation using Res2Net_v1b has the SOTA performance.
+We have released our code on: https://github.com/Res2Net/mmdetection.
+Our Res2Net_v1b achieves a considerable performance gain on mmdetection compared with existing backbone models.
 ## Introduction
 This repo uses *MaskRCNN* as the baseline method for Instance segmentation and Object detection.
 We use the [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) as the baseline.
-(TODO: merge this repo into the maskrcnn-benchmark.)

 [Res2Net](https://github.com/gasvn/Res2Net) is a powerful backbone architecture that can be easily implemented into state-of-the-art models by replacing the bottleneck with Res2Net module.
 More detail can be found on [ "Res2Net: A New Multi-scale Backbone Architecture"](https://arxiv.org/pdf/1904.01169.pdf) and our [project page](https://mmcheng.net/res2net) .